franleplant/nosleepjavascript-blog/content/blog/page-view-counter/index.md

 date: "2019-12-26T22:12:03.284Z"
 author: nacho
 description:
-  "We can extend static sites by creating a simple page view counter that is processed serverless, and for free.
-Let's try to build it on Microsoft Azure services."
+  "We can extend static sites by creating a simple page view counter that is processed in a serverless manner, and for free.
+Microsoft Azure provides *Functions* as a flagship service to do this.
+Let's explore building it on Visual Studio"
 tags:
   - azure functions
   - storage
   - .NET
   - cloud
+  - serverless
 ---

 ## Introduction